JJaimieChapman/Summer-2025-Coding-Course/README.md

 # Summer-2025-Coding-Course

-Notes for DH Coding Workshpe of Summer 2025.
+Notes for DH Coding Workshop of Summer 2025.